VadymMakohon/chat-app/CONTRIBUTING.md

 Before contributing, please read the Contributor Covenant Code of Conduct.
 By participating, you are expected to uphold this code.

-We love pull requests.
+I love pull requests.
 Here's a quick guide:

 1. Check for existing issues to avoid duplicates.
 2. Fork the repo and clone it locally.